transistorsoft/background-geolocation-console/README.md

 npm run server
 ```

-A browser window will automatically launch the front-end web app.
+If you are in an environment that supports opening a web browser, a browser window will automatically launch the front-end web app at the end of the server startup procedure.

 ## Configure The Sample App